AdaCore/spark2014/docs/ug/appendix.rst

  * Report mode values
-   . all           - Report all results of proving checks . fail          - Report failures to prove checks (default) . statistics    - Same as all, plus timing and steps information
+   . all           - Report all results of proving checks . fail          - Report failures to prove checks (default) . provers       - Same as all, plus information which provers proved the check . statistics    - Same as provers, plus timing and steps information

  * Warning mode values
    . continue      - Issue warnings and continue (default)